About this document

 Co-Chairs must remain subscribed to the SIG’s mailing list for the duration of their term.

-The responsibilities of the Chair are listed below:
+The roles of the Chair and Co-Chair are listed below:

 - Before an APNIC meeting